 30 days wild- We do try and take part as much as we can in 30 days wild.
 We may forget a few days here and there but it doesn’t matter as long as you take part.
 We have done it for a few years now and we always learn new things about our own garden and nature.
 It also makes us more aware to slow down and look for all things wild.
 You can sign up here for a pack to help you follow at home

-Summer solstice 21st June – If you haven’t got any elaborate plans how about Celebrating the solstice with your own little festival in your garden.
+Summer solstice 21st June – As most of us (due to Covid -19) haven’t got any elaborate plans how about Celebrating the solstice with your own little festival in your garden.
 Pitch a tent, have a BBQ and enjoy all those daylight hours.
 Sounds perfect after a long hot week in school or work.

 Plant in the garden – If you haven’t already, get planting some summer flowers, fruit and vegetables.
 We have done a little planting in the past few days, so we can make the most of the flowering from Summer through to Autumn.
 We have opted for some wildflowers, lavenders and herbs for the bees and the scents.
 And we have just dug a vegetable patch and planted some tomato plants, strawberries, cucumber and squash.
 If you’re tight on space then you could always grow cress /salad leaves on a windowsill or even some hanging strawberries in plants.